dustinpfister/blog_posts/_posts/threejs-normal-map.md

 ### The source code here can be found on github

-The source code for these [examples can be found in the for post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-normal-map) folder of my test threejs repository.
+The source code for these [examples can be found in the for post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-normal-map) folder of my test threejs repository along with the source code examples for [all my other blog posts on threejs](/categories/three-js/).
 If for some reason you want to make a pull request with one or the source code examples here that would be the place to do it.
 There is also the comments section of this blog post that can also be used as a way to bring something to my attention with this content.

 ### Be mindful of the version numbers used with three.js